kofigumbs/kofi.sexy/blog/elm-beam.md

 Elm programmers will recognize this design from their use of ports, [Elm's means of JavaScript interop](https://guide.elm-lang.org/interop/ports.html).
 In order to communicate between JavaScript and your Elm application, you send messages!
-Much like inter-process communication in Erlang.
+Much like inter-process communication in Erlang:

 ```
   SENDING A MESSAGE